wagtail-packages/wagtail-devtools/docs/admin_responses.md

 The `admin_responses` command will make a requests to the admin interface using get requests for a range of models.
 It will write a response result to the console.

+**Note:** As the command makes requests to the admin interface it will need a local development site to be running in `DEBUG` mode.
+It will work best if you have a full set of test data for all models.

 Reports can be generated for:

 - Admin Listing and Edit pages